navxio/PRSense/README.md

 ### Imperative Shell

-The outermost layer consists of applications:
+The outermost layer consists of applications that parse user input, load configuration, wire adapters together, call the core, and present results.

-- the CLI
-- background workers
-- future GitHub integrations

-These applications:

-- parse user input
-- load configuration
-- wire adapters together
-- call the core
-- present results

 The shell is free to be messy.
 The core is not.